onflow/cadence/runtime/language.md

 It is invalid to declare a synthetic field with only a setter.

-### Structure and Class Functions
+### Composite Data Type Functions

-Structures and classes may contain functions.
-Just like in the initializer, the special constant `self` refers to the structure or class value that the function is called on.
+Composite data types may contain functions.
+Just like in the initializer, the special constant `self` refers to the composite value that the function is called on.

 ```bamboo,file=struct-and-class-function.bpl
 struct Token {